Rebecca Newman: Early life

 Newman was born and raised in Exmouth, Devon, where she remained until she was 21.
 She began singing at the age of 13 and twice during her teenage years won a place with the National Youth Music Theatre.
 In 2002 she moved to London to pursue a career in business, and then moved to York, North Yorkshire in 2004, to read Philosophy, Politics and Economics at the University of York, graduating in 2007.
 During her time there she began busking and accepting professional engagements.
-She has remained resident in York, UK.
+She has remained resident in York.

 Music career

 Career beginnings

 Newman released her first CD album in September 2005, which she recorded on location at the University of York's Jack Lyons Concert Hall.
 She went on to release four more studio albums selling over 15,000 copies before her debut chart-eligible album release in 2014.
 She also performed at many prestigious venues including Glasgow Royal Concert Hall, The Royal Hall in Harrogate and Headingley Stadium.
 In 2013, Newman performed with Aled Jones at Truro Cathedral and Russell Watson at the Party in the Park in Burton Agnes, and performed the national anthems live on international television for three Rugby League World Cup matches.
 Newman also co-wrote and recorded the official song for the Rugby League World Cup Dance Project, Pass It On.

 In November 2013, she released a charity single version of Wonderful Dream, originally released by the late singer Melanie Thornton.

-Over the years, Newman built up a loyal following of supporters, who dub themselves The Newmaneers.
+Newman built up a loyal following of supporters, who dub themselves The Newmaneers.